Table of Contents

 Minimum futures trading amounts:

-The amount of capital that traders need to have in their accounts to day trade an oil futures contract depends on the futures broker.
-The lowest amount of money for trading futures is $100 for traders who use the MT5 platform (MT5 brokers).
-In practice, the minimum amount of money for trading futures needs to be more than $500.
+The amount of capital traders need to have in their accounts to trade an oil futures contract today depends on the futures broker.
+The lowest amount for trading futures is $100 for traders who use the MT5 platform (MT5 brokers).
+In practice, the minimum amount for trading futures must be more than $500.
 Some brokers require at least $1000 as a minimum amount for trading futures.
-Traders need to have enough money in the account to accommodate for potential losses.
+Traders must have enough money in the account to accommodate potential losses.

-Hotforex broker offers futures trading in MT4 and MT5.
-Hotforex offers leading spot and futures contracts on Indices such as FTSE (UK100), the NASDAQ (USA100), DAX (GER30), etc., as well as oil futures.
+Hotforex is a broker that offers futures trading in MT4 and MT5.
+It offers leading spot and futures contracts on Indices such as the FTSE (UK100), the NASDAQ (USA100), the DAX (GER30), etc., as well as oil futures.

 What Affects Crude Futures?